Rail rolling stock in New South Wales: F351 Class

 Originally ordered in 1879, but the order was stopped.
 A follow-up order in 1882 was made, the specification originally for 2-4-0 tank locomotives with 5'0" diameter driving wheels made by the acting locomotive engineer Mr Scott.
 As noted above, the order was altered during Scott's absence, resulting in the R285/Z18 class.

 In August 1884, Mr Scott informed the commissioner that more locomotives were required with the opening of the Illawarra extension.
 Mr Middelton wanted more of the R285 class, but Mr Scott recommended his original proposed design from 1881.
-After much hesitation by the government, Beyer, Peacock and Company were asked to design and build the locomotives.
+After much hesitation by the government, Beyer, Peacock & Company were asked to design and build the locomotives.
 These became the F351 class and went into service on the Sydney suburban network in 1885–86, being numbered 351 to 362.
 In 1887, six more locomotives of this design (numbered 363 to 3680) were delivered by Henry Vale of Sydney.
 No. 366 featured in the Redfern collision of 1894.
 The design was extremely similar to a number of 2-4-0 tank locomotives supplied to the Isle of Wight Central Railway from 1864.
-A similar locomotive was delivered to the South Australian Railways from 1884 as their P-class.
+A similar locomotive was delivered to the South Australian Railways in 1884 as their P-class.

 Their running life came to an end in 1901 as a result of the findings on the Sydenham derailment involving No. 363 and the whole class was taken out of passenger work.
 The F351 class were known to oscillate and rock at high speeds and were officially limited to 30 mph.
 A factor in the Sydenham derailment was the driver exceeding the official speed limit.
 The locomotive was believed to be doing 51 mph when the accident occurred.
 The entire class was subsequently withdrawn from passenger work and allocated to various shunting, yard and depot duties.
 A number of the class were modified with a heavy cast iron front buffer beam in an attempt to stabilise the front of the locomotive after 1901.
 Between 1906 and 1929, ten of the class were sold to various private railway operators.